polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

 Active Events yourself, from within your own Active Events, to make sure the user is authorized to access or change your file(s) or folder(s).

-It contains 4 Active Events.
+This project contains 4 Active Events, which are invoked by other events, during file IO.

 * __[.p5.io.authorize.read-file]__, checking if the ApplicationContext's "Ticket" is authorized to reading/loading a file
 * __[.p5.io.authorize.modify-file]__, checking if the "Ticket" is authorized to modify/delete/overwrite a file